wegotcoders/ShoesCalculator/README.md

 7. Fix the problem where the inputs are treated as integers, not floats, so that we can get correct results.
 See if you can have the input keep its integer values.
 Hint - ask us for help!

-# Homework

-Using Shoes or a text-based terminal application, create a trip calculator.
-Ask the user (politely) for four inputs:

-* Distance – how far will you drive?
-* MPG – what is the fuel efficiency of the car?
-* £/PG – how much does petrol cost per gallon?
-* Speed – how fast will you drive?

-Your output is a string: “Your trip will take 3.5 hours and cost £255.33.”

-For every 1 MPH over 60 MPH, reduce the the MPG by 2 MPG. (i.e. a car that normally gets 30 mpg would only get 28 mpg if its speed were 61 mph.
-Handle the case that this value gets below zero).

 # Homework Extensions